Art Grant Application Tips: What Grant Reviewers Actually Want to See

 Annotations/Descriptions:

-For comprehensive guidance, see our portfolio best practices guide.
+For complete guidance, see our portfolio best practices guide.

 Your artist statement provides context for your work and proposal.
 For grants, it should: